HerbCaudill/react-redux-worker/README.md

 In theory, web workers should be the perfect solution: You can do your heavy lifting in a worker thread without interfering with your main UI thread.
-But the message-based [web worker API](https://redux.js.org) puts us in unfamiliar terrain.
+But the message-based [web worker API](https://redux.js.org) puts us on unfamiliar terrain.

 This library is intended to make the developer experience of using a worker-based Redux store as similar as possible to an ordinary Redux setup.